If you find yourself looking for

 This one is difficult!
 I usually like to use mostly major routes to direct those not familiar with the area.
 In this case there would be many miles added.

-From route 3 exit 12 in Pembroke, follow route 139 east. (right if coming from Boston)
+From route 3 exit 12 in Pembroke, follow route 139 west. (right if coming from Boston)

 Follow through two sets of lights, then take Water St on the left.